MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/vmmq-send-and-receive-processing.md

 1. Uses the [RSS parameters](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_receive_scale_parameters) of the VPort (the secret key, hash function, and hash type) to calculate the RSS hash value of the packet.

 1. Uses the hash value to index the indirection table associated with the VPort.
-The values in the indirection table are used to assign the received data to a CPU.
+The values in the indirection table are used to assign the received data to a processor.

-1. Interrupts the target CPU and the received packet is indicated to the host network stack.
+1. Interrupts the target processor and the received packet is indicated to the host network stack.

 When indicating a received NBL, the miniport adapter sets the VPort ID and RSS related out-of-band (OOB) fields to the appropriate values.